saabismi/survey/README.md

 After that, go into data/generate_db.sql and copy everything in the document using Ctrl+A. Then go to phpMyAdmin (or your desired MySQL interface and paste everything you just copied there and press "Go".

+## Adminpanel

+Go to address/adminpanel and you can add questions and answers in a GUI.
+There's no password for entering the page so anyone can edit it... :D

 ## Add a question onto the page:

 between #bodystart and #bodyend: